m4rrc0/mookai-website/README.md

 ### optionnal

+- [x] Review config directories to more clearly isolate templates
 - [ ] naming conventions (css classes, files, ...)
 - [ ] move tailwind process to an 11ty template
 - [ ] Use PostCSS explicitely (and probably add other plugins)